Science vs Religion Argument - Evolution and the Burden of

 - The Hebrew word translated originally as disc to describe the shape of the earth can also be translated as globe.

-- Hundreds of years before the germ theory, the Israelites were instructed to wash their hands before every meal.
+- Hundreds of years before germ theory, the Israelites were instructed to wash their hands before every meal.

-- One might surmise that in a time of nomadic wandering
+- In a time of nomadic wandering

 and poor access to water, there might have been health benefits to